 • Legal entities.
 Law enforcement and government agencies, sometimes including Chinese authorities, can access your data as per legal requirements.

-Under Chinese law, companies like ByteDance, the creator of TikTok, could be compelled to share data with the Chinese government.
+Under Chinese law, companies like ByteDance, the creator of TikTok, could be compelled to share data with the Chinese government, which is why the US wants to ban TikTok.
 Even though TikTok says it keeps data on servers in the US, many are still worried about whether Chinese authorities could get their hands on this information.
-For instance, in June 2022, there were reports that TikTok employees had accessed American users' data, which only fueled these concerns further.

 TikTok Scams